 St. Mary’s Stadium, which replaced the 15,000-seat Dell in 2001, holds 32,505 in perhaps the perfect statement of the modern, rectangular stadium.
 It’s surrounded by industrial sites and is hardly in the most romantic location, but inside it’s perfectly nice and spacious.
 The away fans will be in the north end.

 The statue outside is of Ted Bates, known as “Mr. Southampton” because he played and managed there, served on the board, and was president.
 The statue itself has an interesting story.
 This is a replacement of the first one, which lasted exactly one week amid protests that its arms were too short and it looked more like the chairman of Portsmouth!

-Tours are available on nonmatch days for £15 and on match days for £10.
-Book well ahead for match-day tours.
+Tours are available on some nonmatch days for £15 and on match days for £10.
+Book well ahead on their website.

 Last year tickets ranged from £39 to £46 for adults and could be hard to get.
 Get a membership or call the club.
-They also have some really nice and affordable hospitality options, some of which I now sell.
+They also have some really nice and affordable hospitality options, some of which we sell.